iainjreid/game-of-life/LOG.md

 I went for a semi-functional approach, not something Groovy is normally used for, but seeing that I'd not normally be allowed to write "functional" Groovy, I thought I'd go ahead a treat myself.

+# Day 8 — March 10th, 2020

+Today's implementation of Conway's Game of Life is written using Rust.
+I like Rust, a lot, I like the idea of it, I love the tooling behind it, and for a modern competetor to C/C++, it's hit the nail on the head in my opinion.

+I've read mixed reviews about Rust from diehard C programmers, they sometimes ring little alarm bells in my head, but you've got to take these with a pinch of salt.

+People shouldn't brush over the fact that the ongoing development of Rust is pushing forward not one, but two fronts, with system level programing and WASM benefitting from the efforts of the team behind it.